ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 Recall that a permutation matrix has binary entries, and exactly one $1$ per row and column.

-Finding the optimal permutation matrix $P^{\star}$ is a combinatorial optimization problem that has well known polynomial-time solution algorithms, e.g. Munkres that runs in $O(n^3)$ time.
+Finding the optimal permutation matrix $P^{\star}$ is a combinatorial optimization problem that has [well known polynomial-time solution algorithms](https://en.wikipedia.org/wiki/Hungarian_algorithm), e.g. Munkres that runs in $O(n^3)$ time.

-The assignment problem is a special case of the larger family of *optimal transport* problems, which mathematicians started looking at in the 18th century.
+The assignment problem is a special case of the larger family of *optimal transport* problems, which mathematicians have looked at since the 18th century.

 # From discrete to continuous